Differentially Private Fair Binary Classifications: Main Results

 \end{enumerate}

-To this goal, we present Algorithm \ref{algorithm2} for learning such $h^*_{\epsilon,\delta,\text{Fair}}$.
+To this goal, we present Algorithm \ref{algorithm2} for learning such $h^*_{\eps',\delta',\text{Fair}}$, assuming that the number of data points belonging to each subgroup in a dataset is publicly known.
+For any dataset $D$, $\theta$ denotes the proportion of data points with $A=0$, while $\bar{\theta} = 1-\theta$ represents the proportion of data points with $A=1$.
 Recall that Algorithm~\ref{algorithm1} requires estimates of the proportions of data points in each subgroup classified as label one (denoted by $\alpha$ and $\beta$).
-Algorithm~\ref{algorithm2} is designed to privately estimate these quantities using the Laplace mechanism, whose privacy guarantee is well-understood.
+Algorithm~\ref{algorithm2} is designed to privately estimate these quantities by employing the Laplace mechanism, whose privacy guarantee is well-understood.
 The following theorem delineates the performance of Algorithm~\ref{algorithm2} in terms of its achievable privacy and fairness guarantees as well as bounds on its utility.

-\begin{theorem} The classifier $h^*_{\epsilon,\delta,\text{Fair}}:\mathcal{X}\times \{0,1\}\rightarrow\{0,1\}$ constructed by Algorithm \ref{algorithm2} satisfies the following three properties: \begin{itemize} \item (Privacy guarantee) $h^*_{\epsilon,\delta,\text{Fair}}$ satisfies $(\epsilon,\delta)$-DP with $\epsilon = \sum_{i=0}^3 \epsilon_i$ and $\delta = \delta_0 + \delta_1$, \item (Fairness guarantee) We have:
+\begin{theorem} The classifier $h^*_{\eps',\delta',\text{Fair}}:\mathcal{X}\times \{0,1\}\rightarrow\{0,1\}$ constructed by Algorithm \ref{algorithm2} satisfies the following three properties: \begin{itemize} \item (Privacy guarantee) $h^*_{\eps',\delta',\text{Fair}}$ satisfies $(\eps',\delta')$-DP with $\eps' = \eps + \eps_0 + \eps_1$ and $\delta' = \delta$, \item (Fairness guarantee) We have:

-\item (Utility guarantee) Let $\text{err}^*(h^*_{\epsilon_0,\delta_0},h^*_{\epsilon_1,\delta_1})$ be defined as:
+\item (Utility guarantee) Let $\text{err}^*(h^*_{\epsilon,\delta,0},h^*_{\epsilon,\delta,1})$ be defined as:

 Then, we have: